 15 Articles to Help You Understand Your Heart

-Heart disease remains the leading cause of death for both men and women and the Centers for Disease control estimates 610,000 Americans die from heart disease each year.
+Heart disease remains the leading cause of death for both men and women and the Centers for Disease Control and Prevention estimates 610,000 Americans die from heart disease each year.
 While some risk factors for heart disease are genetic, the major risk factors are largely influenced by lifestyle such as diet and physical activity.

 The first step in fighting any epidemic is awareness.
 Read on for a round-up of articles on understanding heart disease, eating heart healthy and the x-factors that contribute to living a heart healthy life.